 Approximately 20% of the pupil population are on our SEND register with 2/3 of these having Social Emotional Mental Health Needs having experienced the challenges of moving schools, reforming friendships and coping with significant changes and challenges.
 In addition, many of our children face the common barriers for PP children.
 There may also be complex family situations that prevent children from flourishing.
 The challenges are varied and there is no “one size fits all”.
 To this end we have adapted our provision and curriculum offer to ensure that our school is designed to support the needs of these pupils and all the pupils that come to Bovington.

 The pupil premium is a government scheme that was introduced in 2011 to improve the education of underprivileged children.
 It was launched after several research papers suggested that there was a significant gap between the educational performance of disadvantaged children and their classmates.
 In contrast to the rest of their classmates, many children who are eligible for pupil premium have to face extra challenges daily.
 These challenges can include attendance issues, lack of confidence and difficulty communicating with others.

 The scheme aims to grant schools extra funding so that they’re able to provide additional support for children who are faced with these types of challenges.
 Its objective is to help schools unlock the learning potential of their pupils and provide them with a better education.
 It also aspires to narrow the gap in educational development between children of underprivileged backgrounds and their peers.

 Schools must publish their strategy for using the pupil premium on their website.

 The Department for Education introduced the Service Pupil Premium (SPP) in April 2011 in recognition of the specific challenges children from service families face and as part of the commitment to delivering the armed forces covenant.

-The SPP is there for schools to provide mainly pastoral support for service children, whereas the Pupil Premium was introduced to raise attainment and accelerate progress within disadvantaged groups.
+The SPP is there for schools to provide mainly pastoral support for service children, whereas the pupil premium (PP) was introduced to raise attainment and accelerate progress within disadvantaged groups.